taoistbear/P6-Content-Scraper/README.txt

 Project Instructions

+** Building my own scraper from scratch in order to learn how and customize it the way i need and/or want

 01. *** DONE *** Create a 'scraper.js' file.
 This should be the file that runs every day.
 02. The scraper should create a folder called 'data', if a folder called data doesn't already exist (it should check for the folder).
 03. The information from the site you scrape should be stored in a CSV file name after today's date: 2016-01-29.csv.